nodejs/node/doc/api/buffer.md

 If `totalLength` is provided, it is coerced to an unsigned integer.
 If the combined length of the `Buffer`s in `list` exceeds `totalLength`, the result is truncated to `totalLength`.
-If the combined length of the `Buffer`s in `list` is less than `totalLength` then the remaining space is filled with zeros.
+If the combined length of the `Buffer`s in `list` is less than `totalLength`, the remaining space is filled with zeros.

 ```mjs
 import { Buffer } from 'node:buffer';